YINI-lang/YINI-spec/YINI-Specification.md

 key = value
 ```
 ### 2.4.
 YINI Marker (`@yini`)
 The optional YINI marker (`@yini`) MAY be used and is RECOMMENDED for clarity and identification.
-If present, it MUST be added at the very top of a YINI file (if present, it MUST appear after any shebang line, or comments).
+If present, the YINI marker MUST appear before any meaningful YINI content.
+It MAY be preceded only by a shebang line, comments, or whitespace.
+(If both a shebang and a YINI marker are present, the shebang MUST appear first.)

 The marker is case-insensitive: `@yini`, `@YINI`, and `@Yini` are all valid.